arhamxfarooqui/Strata/README.md

 ## 🏛️ System Design & Architecture

-AXIOS-GO is built on the principle of **Agentic Orchestration**.
+Strata is built on the principle of **Agentic Orchestration**.
 It doesn't just process requests; it reasons, plans, and remembers.
 The backend has been completely rewritten in Python to leverage the rich AI ecosystem and asynchronous task processing.

 ### 1. Global High-Level Flow
 The system heavily separates real-time user interactions from high-latency data synchronization and AI reasoning.
 Real-time requests are handled instantly, while background tasks (like fetching Codeforces submissions or updating GitHub stats) are offloaded to RabbitMQ and Celery.